-The individual income tax return, Form D-400 or Form D-400EZ, is available from the Department of Revenue in Raleigh or from any of the branch offices located throughout the state.
-Additional schedules prescribed by the Secretary of Revenue and instructions are also available.
+The individual income tax return, Form D-400 or Form D-400EZ, is available from the Department of Revenue in Raleigh or from any of the branch offices located throughout the State.
+The returns and other related schedules are also avaliable from the Department's website at www.dor.state.nc.us.